-The third and fourth columns allow these effects to vary between the first and second generation of immigrants.
+and second generation of immigrants.
 Now, the first two rows show the results for the second generation while the last two rows of the top panel show the differential effect for first generation immigrants.
-Strikingly, the son preference is driven almost entirely by the first generation for both sets of religious groups.
+Strikingly, the effect on fertility of son preference is driven almost entirely by the first generation for both sets of religious groups.
 The continuation probability for the second generation immigrants if the first two children were girls is now insignificant (with a negative point estimate) for both religious groups, while for those with mixed sex among the first two children the estimated coefficients are very close across the two religious groupings.
 For the first generation immigrants, however, the effect of having two girls is positive and significant.
-For non-
+For non-Christian and Muslim first generation families, the probability of continuing to a third child if the first two were girls is 42.0 percentage points higher than for second generation immigrants of the same religion.